 Q: Does my spouse have to file for Social Security retirement benefits for me to receive spousal benefits?

-Q: How much of my husband's Social Security retirement benefit will I receive if I retire at 62 and he retired at full retirement age?
+Q: How much will my spousal benefit be if I claim it at 62 and my spouse retired at full retirement age?